git-disl/GRING/README.md

 # Status
 The code is provided as is, without warranty or support.

-Some of codes(e.g., Kademlia, gossip) are from Noise https://github.com/perlin-network/noise
+Some of codes(e.g., Kademlia, gossip protocol) are from Noise https://github.com/perlin-network/noise